-Physiologic stress from therapies used for cancer, including surgery, chemotherapy, and radiation can cause various essential nutrients to be depleted.
+Physiologic stress from therapies used for cancer, including surgery, chemotherapy, and radiation deplete many essential nutrients from the body.
 These may include Co-Enzyme Q10, Ascorbic Acid (Vitamin C), B-Complex Vitamins, Glutathione, and Lipoic Acid.
-Nutrient depletion at the cellular level can significantly increase the potential for side effects from mainstream therapy and potentially create limitation of the likelihood of maximal success.
+With nutrient depletion at the cellular level, patients can see an increase in side effects from mainstream therapy and potentially hinder the success of these programs.

-For immune system support, one of the products we have found useful at The Guyer Institute of Molecular Medicine is a proprietary immune system anti-oxidant supplement, Immune Ox, which was shown to improve CD4+ immune cells by 24% in one published study.
-We have found this product to be very helpful as an adjunctive support in patients needing immune enhancement dealing with various chronic fatigue states and nutrient deficiency.
+For immune system support, we at The Guyer Institute of Molecular Medicine have found a proprietary immune system anti-oxidant supplement, Immune Ox, very useful.
+This supplement can improve CD4+ immune cells by 24%, according to one published study.
+We have found this product very helpful as an adjunctive support in patients needing immune enhancement.
+Many of these patients deal with various chronic fatigue states and nutrient deficiency.
 Immune Ox works to optimize the immune system to replace nutrients depleted by chemotherapy.

-The immune system support products we use have been largely designed based on twenty years of clinical experience by Dale Guyer, MD, Founder of The Guyer Institute of Molecular Medicine.
-With the extensive clinical experience of observing “what works,” Dr. Guyer has been able to create treatment and supplement combinations which really provide clinical results.
-This can be very helpful allowing clients and patients to sort through the “wheat and chaff” in the broad marketplace and best ensure a noticeable clinical benefit.
+With twenty years of clinical experience, Dale Guyer, MD, Founder of The Guyer Institute of Molecular Medicine, chooses the immune system support products we recommend to patients.
+With extensive clinical experience of observing “what works,” Dr. Guyer creates treatment and supplement combinations which really provide clinical results.
+Thus, patients and clients can sort through the “wheat and chaff” in the broad marketplace and ensure a noticeable clinical benefit.

-Some nutrients have been shown to improve cancer cell killing ability when given with chemotherapy.
-These would include Vitamin C, Vitamin E, and Quercetin (when administered with antibiotic type chemotherapy agents such as doxorubicin).
-Other nutrients can decrease toxicity including Vitamin E, Selenium, Co-Enzyme Q10, and Glutathione.
-Caution is advised, however, as some antioxidants may decrease the therapeutic effect of some chemotherapy drugs such as Tamoxifen.
-An example in this category would be Tangeretin
+Some nutrients, when given with chemotherapy, can improve cancer cell-killing ability.
+These include Vitamin C, Vitamin E, and Quercetin (when administered with antibiotic-type chemotherapy agents such as doxorubicin).
+Other nutrients can decrease toxicity, including Vitamin E, Selenium, Co-Enzyme Q10, and Glutathione.
+However, we advise caution with these nutrients, as some may decrease the therapeutic effect of certain chemotherapy drugs such as Tamoxifen.

-Also to consider is that some specific antioxidant nutrients, like Vitamin C, may have selective anticancer potential when given in higher doses by IV route.
+Also consider that some specific antioxidant nutrients, like Vitamin C, may have selective anti-cancer potential when given in higher doses intravenously.
 Research published by The National Academy of Sciences demonstrated that precancerous tumors in mice were reduced about 50% by this therapy.
-Confirmation will require ongoing studies and will not likely be a mainstream therapy but could be considered as an adjunct or enhancement to existing therapies.
+Confirmation will require ongoing studies.
+While not likely a mainstream therapy, may be used as an adjunct or enhancement to existing therapies.

-One important aspect of considering the addition of nutritional supplements to augment health and wellbeing is to be sure to get therapeutic levels of nutrient supplementation.
-For example, doses of Biotin, often used to support hair growth, may need to be as high as 16,000 IU to be effective.
-The usual amount in a multivitamin may be only 400 IU.
-Also essential to consider is that the raw material used in the manufacturing process needs to be of the highest purity or classified as “physician grade.”
-Unfortunately many manufacturers will use less quality materials to manufacture their products.
+One important aspect when considering supplementation therapy involves ensuring proper therapeutic levels of nutrient supplementation.
+For example, doses of Biotin, often used to support hair growth, may require as high as 16,000 IU for effectiveness.
+The usual multivitamin may only contain 400 IU.
+Also, consider that the raw material should contain physician-grade purity levels.
+Unfortunately, many manufacturers will use inferior materials to manufacture their products.

-Reduction of treatment side effects and potential toxicity of chemotherapeutic medications represents a primary therapeutic benefit of adjunctive use of nutritional supplements.
-Some nutrients such as Co-Enzyme Q10 have been demonstrated in some studies to decrease the likelihood of heart damage during chemotherapy.
+Because of the potential toxicity of chemotherapeutic medications, use of nutritional supplements can help reduce the side effects of therapy.
+Some nutrients such as Co-Enzyme Q10 can decrease the likelihood of heart damage during chemotherapy.
 Topically applied antioxidant rich creams can also decrease skin irritation and burning during radiation therapy.
-Even supplementation with probiotics (friendly bacteria) has shown broad spectrum benefit when included with conventional therapy
+Even supplementation with probiotics (friendly bacteria) can help.
+This therapy has shown broad spectrum benefit when included with conventional therapy.

-The process of engaging a cancer therapy can be intimidating and occasionally complicated by decision making uncertainly.
-Using a comprehensive “holistic” program to balance all aspects of maintaining cellular health and well being to the degree possible can contribute to facilitating enhanced outcomes while decreasing complications and improving longevity.
+Cancer therapy can be an intimidating process with uncertainty in the decision-making process.
+Using a comprehensive “holistic” program to balance all aspects of maintaining cellular health and well being to the degree possible can give the patient an enhanced outcome while decreasing complications and improving longevity.